ustroetz/cost_model/README.md

 ## Modules

 #### [Main Model] (forestcost/main_model.py)
-The Main Model defines the cost function which is the primary interface; given information about stand attributes, harvest and routing, the cost function will estimate harvest and transportation costs.
+The Main Model defines the cost function which is the primary interface; given information about stand attributes, tree attributes and routing, the cost function will estimate harvest and transportation costs.

 ###### Inputs